nimblehq/vscode-extension-pack/README.md

 - You can relaunch the extension from the debug toolbar after making changes to the files listed above.
 - You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

+## Publishing a New Version

+- Install vsce: `npm install -g vsce`.
+- Authenticate vsce: `vsce login nimble`.
+Use the token from 1Password.
+- Publish the extension pack: `vsce publish`.

 ## License

 This project is Copyright (c) 2014 and onwards Nimble.
 It is free software and may be redistributed under the terms specified in the [LICENSE] file.